phflot/variational_aligner/README.md

 # Toolbox for fast, variational 1D alignment

-The code is written in Matlab and C++
+The code is written in Matlab and C++.
+The preprint of our paper can be found on [bioRxiv](https://www.biorxiv.org/content/10.1101/2020.06.27.151522v1) and the project website [here](https://phflot.github.io/variational_aligner/).

 ## Download